immesys/bw2/doc/oob.md

 replies to commands.
 Any response or result attached to the command will have the same sequence number, so it can be used to demultiplex on the client side.

+When a client first connects, the agent sends a `helo` frame containing the version of the agent.
+While existing frame syntax is rarely changed, newer commands are not available on old agents.

 ## Commands

 ### sete - SetEntity